Bui Vien Walking Street: Perfect Place for Saigon Night Life

 3.1.
 Take a Walking in Bui Vien walking street:

+Bui Vien Walking Street is a very popular nighttime destination for foreign visitors and young Saigonese people, making it a crowded multicultural street with tourists from all over the world.
 There will be street art performances, traditional and contemporary music shows, and other activities to meet the needs of the public while also facilitating interactions with non-Vietnamese friends and cultural integration.

-Today, the streets and alleys surrounding Bui Vien have become a backpacker district, with restaurants, cafes, hotels, hostels, bars, and pubs.
+Today, the streets and alleys surrounding Bui Vien area have become a backpacker district, with many restaurants, cafes, hotels, hostels, bars, and pubs.
 Even if you dislike the craziness and loudness of parties, visiting Bui Vien walking street is still recommended because you can go to a restaurant or cafe to quietly enjoy Bui Vien's nightlife.

 3.2.
 Chill at Bui Vien Local Coffee Shops: